Carmella09/Lecture-7-slide-16-20-HW/README.md

         return 0;
     }

-    //Starting a Band (I think I did it wrong and it keeps on giving error when I tried to copy the one on slides 18)
+    //Starting a Band (I think I did it wrong here and it keeps on giving error when I tried to copy the one on slides 18)
     #include <iostream>
     #include <string>
     using namespace std;